Published by Jeremy. Last Updated on August 7, 2026.

 Looking to take a trip back into Medieval times?
 Make the journey out to West Newton for the Pittsburgh Renaissance Festival to enjoy this fall tradition!
 The Pittsburgh Renaissance Festival takes place every weekend in September and offers live performances, monster turkey drumsticks, and games to name a few.

-In September 2025, the Renaissance Festival will have themed weekends like Children's Weekend (through the 1st), Mead and Whiskey Weekend (6th and 7th), Pirate Invasion Weekend (13th and 14th), Wine Revelry and Romance Weekend (20th and 21st), and a Final Huzzah Oktoberfest Weekend (27th and 28th)!
+In September 2026, the Renaissance Festival will have themed weekends like Children's weekend (September 5th to 7th, including Labor Day), Pirate Invasion Weekend (September 12th and 13th), Wine Revelry and Romance Weekend (September 19th and 20th), and finishes the season with Time Travelers Weekend (September 26th and 27th)!

 Pittsburgh International Jazz Festival

 Love jazz music and want to see a bunch of great acts outside this month?
 The Pittsburgh International Jazz Festival is for you!
-This one returns on September 20th and 21st and will have a ton of great performances downtown.
+This one returns on September 17th to 20th and will have a ton of great performances downtown.
 Be on the lookout for ticketed performances at the August Wilson African American Cultural Center as well!

 Allegheny Observatory Open House

 Entry to this one is ticketed and is likely to book up in advance.
-Tickets typically become available on August 1st, and are free.
+Tickets typically become available in early August, and are free.

 Oktoberfest at Penn Brewery